loading…

 55 MCP tools for managing business rules.
 Create policy groups, define rules, run dry-run tests, batch simulations, A/B testing, deployments, and integrations.

-The decision platform for engineering teams.
-CLI and MCP server for LexQ — move business rules out of your deploy pipeline, prove every change with simulation, and ship without a git push.
+The Decision Operations Platform for engineering teams.
+CLI and MCP server for LexQ — move business rules out of your deploy pipeline, prove every change with Impact Simulation, and ship without a git push.

 Your business rules — pricing, promotions, fee logic, eligibility checks — change often.
 But every change ships through the same PR → review → staging → deploy cycle as your core application code.
 A one-line discount rule takes two weeks.